zerodha/zerodhatech.github.io/content/blog/from-native-to-react-native-to-flutter.md

 image: "/static/images/native-reactnative-flutter.png"
 ---

-There are many ways of building a mobile app today, and each one of them comes with its own distinct learning curve.
-Since it is a long term commitment that involves unpredictable platforms, devices, and vendor changes, one has to be extra careful.
-A good rule of thumb may be to go native for the major mobile platforms if there are enough developers or if the app heavily depends on platform features.
-Otherwise, it is okay to pick a cross platform framework that does the job reasonably well and one that the developer team is comfortable with.
-At Zerodha, our flagship trading platform Kite was first written as a native Android app in 2015.
+At Zerodha, the first mobile version our flagship trading platform [Kite](https://zerodha.com/products/kite) was written as a native Android app in 2015.
 After building a cross-platform version in React Native in 2017, we finally settled for a full rewrite in Flutter in 2018, a choice that has paid off really well for us.
+There were several factors and trade-offs that prompted these rewrites.

-This post talks about our journey and our experiences with each of the frameworks, and why we finally bet on Flutter even when it was bleeding edge alpha technology.
-This post illustrates how a first-principle based approach allows just two mobile developers to build and maintain multiple financial apps used by millions of people.
+This post covers our journey and experiences with each of the frameworks, and why we finally bet on Flutter even when it was bleeding edge alpha technology.
+It also illustrates the thought process and our first-principle based approach that enables just two mobile developers to build and maintain multiple financial apps used by millions of people.

 ## Native Android, not so native iOS.